 Define Stratification Scheme

 Measure developers may define a stratification scheme in lieu of risk adjustment by stratifying the population based on their risk for an outcome or procedure.
 They may also stratify according to a reporting scheme (e.g., if reported data are in strata by age groups).
-For more information, refer to the Risk Adjustment in Quality Measurement supplemental material, Table 1.
+For more information, refer to the Risk Adjustment and Risk Stratification in Quality Measurement supplemental material, Table 1.
 Framework for Risk Adjustment Strategies.

 When the measure definition includes stratification, the measure developer reports each population in the measure definition both without stratification and by each stratification criteria.
 For measures with multiple numerators and/or strata, they should consider scoring each patient/episode for inclusion/ denominator exclusion and/or numerator exclusion to every population.
-For example, if a measure has two numerators, and the patient is included in the first numerator, the patient should also be scored for inclusion/ denominator exclusion and/or numerator exclusion from the populations related to the other numerators e.g., Antidepressant Medication Management (CMIT Member ID 63) (CMS CBE #0105).
+For example, if a measure has two numerators, and the patient is included in the first numerator, the patient should also be scored for inclusion/ denominator exclusion and/or numerator exclusion from the populations related to the other numerators e.g., Antidepressant Medication Management (CMIT Measure ID 63) (CBE #0105).

 Measure developers should stratify measures by organizational characteristics.
 This is known as peer group stratification, and it is appropriate in any circumstance when there is unmeasured systematic and persistent patient heterogeneity and characteristics of the organizational setting are related to that unmeasured patient heterogeneity (e.g., location).
 There should be an explicit hypothesis or rationale as to why the characteristic is related to the unmeasured patient heterogeneity, but not the quality construct.

 If there is a reporting requirement of multiple rates or stratifications, the measure developer should state this in the specifications.
-If the measure developer includes the allowable denominator and/or numerator exclusion in the numerator, they should specify the measure reports the overall rate as well as the rate of each denominator and/or numerator exclusion.
+If the measure developer includes the allowable denominator and/or numerator exclusion in the numerator, they should specify that the measure reports the overall rate as well as the rate of each denominator and/or numerator exclusion.
 If stratification of results is by population characteristics, they should describe the variables used.

 Examples